5 Fixes for “macOS Disk Utility Can't Repair This Disk” (Seagate Incl.)

 If you see a line saying “The volume (the name of your drive) could not be verified completely”, it means FSCK tool can’t repair the disk.
 If this solution can’t fix the Disk Utility stopped repairing (the name of your drive) issue, then use the next solution.

+The issue may be caused by startup disk errors, you can repair the startup disk in recovery mode.
 All Macs come with a recovery mode to help users recover their Macs and get their Macs back into good condition again.
-You can reinstall macOS and restore data under this mode, also can repair startup disk.

 1. Restart your Mac and boot into Recovery mode.